More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Experiment Setup

 \section{Experiment Setup}

 \paragraph{Memory Budgets} We report the ratio of compressed KV cache and the full KV cache for memory budge.
-The full KV cache for Llama-3 is 8k KV tokens in 16-bit on both LongBench and NIAH, while for Mistral-v0.2 is 16k KV tokens on LongBench and 32k KV tokens on NIAH in 16-bit. \paragraph{KV eviction methods} We retain the last 32 tokens for StreamingLLM~\citep{xiao2023streamingllm}, H2O~\citep{10.5555/3666122.3667628}, and SnapKV~\citep{li2024snapkvllmknowslooking}, while keeping 8 tokens for PyramidKV~\citep{cai2024pyramidkvdynamickvcache}, as recommended in the corresponding paper~\citep{cai2024pyramidkvdynamickvcache}.
-For other settings, we adopt the default configurations from the PyramidKV codebase.
+The full KV cache for Llama-3 is 8k KV tokens in 16-bit on both LongBench and NIAH, while for Mistral-v0.2 is 16k KV tokens on LongBench and 32k KV tokens on NIAH in 16-bit. \paragraph{KV eviction methods} We retain the last 32 tokens for StreamingLLM~\citep{xiao2023streamingllm}, H2O~\citep{10.5555/3666122.3667628}, and SnapKV~\citep{li2024snapkvllmknowslooking}, while keeping 8 tokens for PyramidKV~\citep{cai2024pyramidkvdynamickvcache}, Ada-KV~\citep{feng2024adakvoptimizingkvcache} and HeadKV~\citep{fu2024not}, as recommended in the corresponding paper~\citep{cai2024pyramidkvdynamickvcache,fu2024not}.
+For other settings, we adopt the default configurations from their papers.

 \paragraph{KV quantization} We utilize HQQQuantizedCache from Huggingface and adjust the group dimensions of keys and values to implement grouped quantization strategies from FlexGen~\citep{sheng2023flexgenhighthroughputgenerativeinference} and KIVI~\citep{pmlr-v235-liu24bz}.
-We use 64 as the default group size which is suggested in FlexGen~\citep{sheng2023flexgenhighthroughputgenerativeinference}.In the experiments involving outlier filtering, we exclude numbers in the KV cache with a absolute value exceeding 6 from quantization, which roughly corresponds to the top 1\% of outliers based on our validation set analysis.
+We use 64 as the default group size which is suggested in FlexGen~\citep{sheng2023flexgenhighthroughputgenerativeinference}.
+In the experiments involving outlier filtering, we exclude numbers in the KV cache with a absolute value exceeding 6 from quantization, which roughly corresponds to the top 1\% of outliers based on our validation set analysis.